 Donations by corporations to charities under the Gift Aid scheme operate in a different way.
 Gift Aid donations made by corporations are paid in gross, so no tax is repayable to the charity, but the amount paid by the corporation can be set against profits for corporation tax purposes (Corporations Act 2010).

-The Finance Act 2010 introduced a new requirement that, for tax purposes, the managers of a charity must be "fit and proper persons" (Finance Act 2010, Schedule 6-7).
+The Finance Act 2010 introduced a new requirement that, for tax purposes, the managers of a charity (which includes board members) must be "fit and proper persons" (Finance Act 2010 Schedule 6-7).
 Guidance on this requirement is available at the Revenue and Customs website.

 Grants, including grants from foreign donors, are not ordinarily subject to the VAT.
 The tax might apply, however, if the donation is paid to subsidize a trading activity of an NPO, or if the donation is conditioned on benefits to the donor or a third party.
 This is a complex area, and each grant or agreement must be considered on its own facts.
 Many services such as welfare and care provision and some educational services are exempt from VAT.

 In addition, certain goods and services are zero-rated for charities, including:

 - goods donated for sale or export;

 - advertisements to raise funds or to publicize the name of the charity;

 - medical and scientific equipment for use in medical research and treatment;

 - certain equipment and building alterations for people with disabilities;